 Independent Registered Public Accounting Firm.
-PwC served as our independent registered public accounting firm for the year ended December 31, 2013.
-Our audit committee has appointed PwC to review our quarterly unaudited condensed consolidated financial statements to be included in our Quarterly Report on Form 10-Q for the first quarter of 2014.
+PwC served as our independent registered public accounting firm for the year ended December 31, 2014.
+Our audit committee has appointed PwC to review our quarterly unaudited condensed consolidated financial statements to be included in our Quarterly Report on Form 10-Q for the first quarter of 2015.
 We expect PwC will be considered for appointment to:

-- review our quarterly unaudited condensed consolidated financial statements to be included in our Quarterly Reports on Form 10-Q for the second and third quarters of 2014 and the first quarter of 2015; and - audit our annual consolidated financial statements for the year ending December 31, 2014.
+- review our quarterly unaudited condensed consolidated financial statements to be included in our Quarterly Reports on Form 10-Q for the second and third quarters of 2015 and the first quarter of 2016; and - audit our annual consolidated financial statements for the year ending December 31, 2015.

-Representatives of PwC are not expected to attend the annual meeting.
+Representatives of PwC are not expected to attend our 2015 annual stockholder meeting.

 Fees Paid to Pricewaterhouse Coopers LLP.
-The following table shows the aggregate fees that our audit committee has authorized and PwC has billed or is expected to bill to us for services rendered for 2012 and 2013.
-Additional fees for 2013 may subsequently be authorized and paid to PwC, in which case the amounts disclosed below for fees paid to PwC for 2013 would be adjusted to reflect such additional payments in our proxy statement relating to next year's annual stockholder meeting.
-In this regard, we have similarly adjusted the audit fees shown for 2012 from the amounts disclosed in our 2013 proxy statement.
+The following table shows the aggregate fees that our audit committee has authorized and PwC has billed or is expected to bill to us for services rendered for 2013 and 2014.
+Additional fees for 2014 may subsequently be authorized and paid to PwC, in which case the amounts disclosed below for fees paid to PwC for 2014 would be adjusted to reflect such additional payments in our proxy statement relating to next year's annual stockholder meeting.

-Type of Fees 2013 2 2013
+Type of Fees 2013 2014

-(in thousar nds)
+(in thou sands)

-Audit Fees (1) \$ 814 \$ 739
+Audit Fees (1) \$ 739 \$ 859

 Audit-Related Fees (2) -0- -0-

-Tax Fees (3) 9 -0-
+Tax Fees (3) -0- -0-

 All Other Fees -0- -0-

-Total \$ 823 \$ 739
+Total \$ 739 \$ 859

-- (1) Fees for the following services: - (a) audits of consolidated year-end financial statements for each year; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC; - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed.
+- (1) Fees for the following services: - (a) audits of consolidated year-end financial statements for each year; - (b) reviews of the unaudited quarterly financial statements appearing in Forms 10-Q for each of the first three quarters of each year; - (c) consents and/or assistance with registration statements filed with the SEC; - (d) normally provided statutory or regulatory filings or engagements for each year; and - (e) the estimated out-of-pocket costs PwC incurred in providing all of such services, for which PwC is reimbursed. - (2) Fees for assurance and related services reasonably related to the audit or review of financial statements for each year.
+These services might include accounting consultations and attest services concerning financial accounting and reporting standards and advice concerning internal control over financial reporting. - (3) Permitted fees for tax compliance, tax advice and tax planning services.